Financial Planning

 Leaving your balance alone for 32 years after separation nearly 17.9x's it.

 The "4% rule" suggests withdrawing 4% of your balance per year for ~30 years without running out.
-Pre-tax balances are taxable on withdrawal (Traditional); Roth is tax-free.
+Pre-tax balances are taxable on withdrawal (Traditional); qualified Roth withdrawals are tax-free.

 Each fund tracks a different market index.
 Higher expected returns come with higher short-term volatility.